Ameritas Emerging Leaders Academy

 Emerging Leaders Academy

-Ameritas Emerging Leaders Academy is designed to develop leadership skills for advanced undergraduate students.
+The Ameritas Emerging Leaders Academy is an executive education program designed to develop leadership skills for advanced undergraduate students.

-Each year, a cohort of 20 is selected and commit to professional training one day a month for seven months.
+Each year, a cohort of 20 is selected and commits to professional training one day a month for seven months.
 Participants begin the academy with an understanding of their CliftonStrengths® and how to best use them for personal growth and effective leadership.
-Subsequent sessions include change management, effective communication and innovation.
+Subsequent sessions include a breakdown of the Insurance Industry, change management, effective communication and innovation.

-As a part of the innovation training, the cohort will spend the last two months of the academy working on prototype solutions for the challenges affecting the insurance industry.
-Project coaching will be available to help participants in developing their prototypes.
+The cohort will spend the last two months of the academy working on prototype solutions for the challenges affecting the insurance industry.
 Final prototypes will be presented to Ameritas senior leadership during graduation.

 Who Should Apply?